The abandoned soul

 And Death, and Sleep and the brood of Dreams …HESIOD – THEOGONY

-Lilith (whose symbol, two crossed crescents with a slit in the centre recalls the image of the female sex) would have been observed for the first time in 1618 by the Jesuit father Giovan Battista Riccioli, an astronomer from Ferrara, and considered by him to be the second terrestrial satellite.
-There is no lack of more ancient considerations, which would trace its knowledge back to the ancient Egyptians, where it was known under the name of Nephtys.
-The astrologer Henry Gouchon, in his “Dictionary of Astrology” , states that in 1971 the Americans “rediscovered” Lilith, publishing, in addition, its ephemeris, but the author considers the news to be groundless.
+Lilith (whose symbol, two crossed crescents with a slit in the centre, recalls the image of the female sex) would have been observed for the first time in 1618 by the Jesuit father Giovan Battista Riccioli, an astronomer from Ferrara and considered by him the second terrestrial satellite.
+There is no shortage of more ancient considerations that would trace its knowledge back to the ancient Egyptians, where he was known as Nephthys.
+The astrologer Henry Gouchon, in his “Dictionary of Astrology” , states that in 1971 the Americans “rediscovered” Lilith, also publishing its ephemeris, but the author considers the news unfounded.

-The failure to detect the second satellite with today’s technological possibilities make it difficult to accept this phenomenon.
-In addition, the daily step assigned to it is 3 degrees (according to ancient texts), even if the orbit of a planet is never actually regular.
-But after all, it is known that traditional interpretations undergo distortions of all kinds over the centuries.
-Some notions of astronomy are needed to explain the intricate genesis of the Black Moon fully:
+The failure to detect the second satellite with today’s technological possibilities makes it difficult to accept this phenomenon.
+Furthermore, the daily pace assigned to it is 3 degrees (according to ancient texts), even though a planet’s orbit is never regular.
+But deep down, we know that traditional interpretations have undergone many upheavals over the centuries.
+Some astronomy notions are needed to explain the Black Moon’s intricate genesis fully.

 ELLIPSE.
-An ellipse (from the Gr. Ἔλλειψις, lack) is a conic section obtained by sectioning a cylinder with a plane inclined to its axis (figure 1):
+An ellipse (from the Gr. Ἔλλειψις, lack) is a particular conic obtained by sectioning a cylinder with an inclined plane to its axis (figure 1):

 V1 V2 = major semiaxis of the ellipse – V3 V4 = minor semiaxis of the ellipse – F1 F2 = focal ellipse axis.

-The orbits described by the planets around the Sun are of the nature of the elliptical conic illustrated in the figure, following Kepler’s assumption in his first law: “The orbits of the planets are ellipses, of which the Sun occupies one of the foci”.
+The orbits described by the planets around the Sun are of the nature of the elliptical conic illustrated in the figure, following Kepler’s assumption in his first law: “The orbit of a planet is an ellipse, with the sun located at one of the two foci”.
 The lunar orbit is also an ellipse, of which the Earth occupies one of the focal points (figure 2):

-The Black Moon is still considered today as the second fire of the lunar orbit, therefore an immaterial point, contrary to the supposed physical reality of Lilith; its astronomical definition, however, took a lot of effort.
-Extrapolated in 1937 by Dom Néroman, aka Maurizio Rougié, a Parisian occultist, the Black Moon aroused heated hostility in the astrological environment, both for the accusations of plagiarism made against Rougié, who according to his detractors, had allowed himself to attribute the name of Lilith to the Black Moon to use, without indicating the sources, studies already published in England; and because the lunar apogee, then expressing the symbolism of the Black Moon instead of the second focus of the lunar orbit, is a concept that we cannot represent mathematically: to determine with precision, in the order of one minute of arc, the lunar path, about three hundred factors are involved.
-Astrologers thus advanced the concept of mean lunar apogee (given by the average movement of the major axis of the lunar orbit, of the nodes, of the apogee and perigee with the theoretical ellipse described by the lunar orbit) as depicting the Black Moon (the opposed, the average perigee, was called Priapus).
+The Black Moon is still considered today as the second focus of the lunar orbit, therefore an immaterial point, contrary to the supposed physical reality of Lilith; its astronomical definition, however, required a lot of effort.
+Extrapolated in 1937 by Dom Néroman, aka Maurizio Rougié, a Parisian occultist, the Black Moon aroused heated hostility in the astrological environment, both for the accusations of plagiarism made against Rougié, who, according to his detractors, gave the name of Lilith to the Black Moon to use, without indicating the sources, studies already published in England; and also because the lunar apogee, expressing the symbolism of the Black Moon instead of the second focus of the lunar orbit, is a concept that we cannot represent mathematically: to determine precisely, in the order of one minute of arc, the lunar path, it takes about three hundred factors.
+Astrologers thus advanced the concept of mean lunar apogee (given by the mean movement of the major axis of the lunar orbit, of the nodes, of the apogee and perigee with the theoretical ellipse described by the lunar orbit) to explain the Black Moon (the opposite point, the mean perigee, was called Priapus).
 Other authors defined more precisely what is now meant by the Black Moon: not the apogee, but the second focus of the deformable ellipse described by the complex lunar orbit, with a longitude close to that of the mean lunar apogee.

-The myth of Lilith in Jewish tradition is even denser than dramas always echoed in the depths of the collective unconscious.
-Genesis, the Torah, the Midrash, with the Fall’s symbolism that plummets Adam from the first undifferentiated state to the knowledge of the generation’s pain, offer us one of the most illuminating passages.
-Next to Eve, the female principle that realises with Adam the alchemical marriage of the Two who are One (“… He created them male and female, and He blessed them and named them Man in the day when they were created”, Genesis 5:2) the demonic Lilith emerges.
-She is Adam’s first wife, all sensual and animal instinct, a cunning and prevaricating woman who is a prelude to the abandonment of the unconscious shadow by the man.
-Henceforth he, afraid and alone, loses control of his soul and sets out towards the Promethean but false glory of being for himself.
+The myth of Lilith in the Jewish tradition is even denser than the dramas that have always echoed in the depths of the collective unconscious.
+Genesis, the Torah, the Midrash, and the Fall symbolism, which makes Adam plummet from the undifferentiated state to the knowledge of the pain of generation, offer us one of the most illuminating passages.
+Next to Eve, the female tenet that realises with Adam the alchemical marriage of the Two who are One,

-In the Egyptian and Greco-Roman tradition, the reference to the double aspect, dark and numinous, of the Moon, the opposites of light and darkness that constitute the poles of existential experience is well-defined: to the full Moon, complacent and benevolent, inevitably follows the new Moon, dark, cruel, destructive.
-And it is precisely from this foreshadowing the invisible effect of the Moon, even more frightening because it dominates while not appearing to the eye, that the need for the symbolism of the Night emerges: the Black Isis of the Egyptians, the Greek Hecate, the Proserpina of the Romans, who she which brings destruction.
+In the Egyptian and Greco-Roman tradition, the reference to the dark and numinous double aspect of the Moon, which constitutes the poles of existential experience, is well-defined: the full Moon, compliant and benevolent, is inevitably followed by the new Moon, the dark, cruel, destructive one.
+And it is precisely from this presage of the invisible effect of the Moon, even more frightening because it dominates while not appearing to the eye, that the need for the symbolism of the Night emerges: the Black Isis of the Egyptians, the Greek Hecate, the Proserpina of the Romans, she who brings destruction.

-With the advent of Christianity, dualism becomes total: Lucifer, the fallen angel, opposes the God of Good and Reason; the Malleus Maleficarum, a questionable instrument of moralisation, raged throughout the Middle Ages in the hunt for authentic and presumed witches, with the only denominator the rejection and – physical – elimination of the demonic from human conscience.
+With the advent of Christianity, dualism became total: Lucifer, the fallen angel, opposes the God of Good and Reason; the Malleus Maleficarum, a questionable instrument of moralisation, raged throughout the Middle Ages in the hunt for alleged witches, with the sole denominator being the refusal and physical elimination of the demonic from human consciousness.

-And so here we are on the threshold of the seventeenth century, an era of enlightenment forerunner of modern dreams of greatness.
-Thanks to the wonders of reason, we can relegate the past’s nightmares under the label of primitive soul beliefs.
-But is this so, or is it not perhaps an attempt to remove what instinctual, and therefore irrational, is in our nature?
+And here we are on the threshold of the seventeenth century, the Enlightenment era forerunner of modern dreams of greatness.
+Thanks to the wonders of reason, we can relegate the nightmares of the past to primitive soul beliefs.
+But is that the case, or is it not perhaps an attempt to remove what is instinctual, and therefore irrational, in our nature?

-Lilith-Eve, Hecate-Demeter – the two aspects of the feminine – mark the painful passing of abandonment into modern man’s consciousness.
-Today the Soul Shadow has been misunderstood, relegated to a psychotic component of the personality.
-A ruthless dualism forces us to consider what is concealed to us evil and undesirable.
-As a receptive aspect complementing the positive nature of man, in her refusal of patriarchal domination, the woman takes on the appearance of the fugitive Lilith.
-This prevaricating first companion does not accept the subordinate role dictated to her by Adam.
-Unable to get the coincidentia oppositorum (unity of opposites) we have moulded with our own hands a dark goddess, the more real, though imaginative and hidden: Lilith, a demon we will depict with a terrifying and perverse appearance until we can recover, through a work of integration, the dark pole of our soul.
+Lilith-Eve and Hecate-Demeter – the two aspects of the feminine – mark the painful passage of abandonment into modern man’s consciousness.
+Today the Soul’s Shadow has been misunderstood and relegated to a psychotic component of the personality.
+A ruthless dualism forces us to consider evil and undesirable what is hidden.
+As a receptive aspect that complements the positive nature of man, in her rejection of patriarchal rule, the woman takes on the form of the fugitive Lilith.
+This first prevaricator companion does not accept the subordinate role dictated to her by Adam.
+Not being able to obtain the coincidentia oppositorum (unity of opposites), we have shaped with our own hands a dark goddess, the most real, albeit imaginative and hidden: Lilith, a demon we will depict with terrifying and perverse features until we can recover, through a work of integration, the dark pole of our soul.

-From the viewpoint of astrological exegesis, Lilith and Black Moon’s meanings come to coincide.
-The discovery – actual or presumed – of an invisible satellite is perhaps an attempt to give substance, in an age of growing materialism, to immaterial fears, contributing in some way to a real work of exorcism.
+From the viewpoint of astrological exegesis, the meanings of Lilith and Black Moon coincide.
+The discovery – actual or presumed – of an invisible satellite is perhaps an attempt to give substance to immaterial fears in an era of growing materialism, contributing in some way to a real work of exorcism.

 Much more relevant is the astronomical symbolism of the Black Moon as the second focus of the lunar orbit.
-The binomial Lilith-Eve results from an illusion of our distinctive mind, unable to accept as one’s own what appears as opposing; even more if the astronomical representation is a non-existent fictitious point but still the centre of a complex balance of cosmic forces.
-From this point of view, the Black Moon is a sort of anti-Earth, which gathers in itself the fears for what is not visible, concrete, stable, which does not provide any support: it is the forgotten soul, it is an attempt to restore space for the void, the formless, as opposed to human experience delimited by the objects of perception.
-And what is empty creates a kind of ambivalent attraction; it longs to be filled but preludes to the destruction of the beliefs on which we assert our individuality.
-In the astrological interpretation, the Black Moon will represent the instinctive power of the sexual libido, not in the inferior sense as some understand it, but as a shadow element of the psyche that we must integrate into the conscious dynamics.
-Its interpretation by sign, House, and aspects will indicate the area of experience where it will be necessary to face one’s fears, under penalty of social rejection.
+The binomial Lilith-Eve results from an illusion of our distinctive mind, unable to accept as its own what appears as opposing, especially if the astronomical representation is a non-existent fictitious point but still the centre of a complex balance of cosmic forces.
+From this point of view, the Black Moon is a sort of anti-Earth, which brings together fears for what is not visible, concrete, stable, which provides no support: it is the forgotten soul, it is an attempt to restore space for the empty, the formless, in opposition to the human experience delimited by the objects of perception.
+And what is empty creates a sort of ambivalent attraction; it wishes to be filled, but it preludes the destruction of the beliefs on which we affirm our individuality.
+In astrological interpretation, the Black Moon will represent the spontaneous power of the sexual libido, not in the inferior sense as some understand it, but as a shadow element of the psyche that we must integrate into conscious dynamics.
+Its interpretation by sign, House and aspects will indicate the area of experience where it will be necessary to face one’s fears under penalty of social rejection.